Home / Blog

 Melton’s “West” (Outer-West):

-| Core Problem | Trucks on local roads | Transport failure for 230k+ people |
+Core ProblemTrucks on local roadsTransport failure for 230k+ people

-| Key Win for Locals | 2.5km veloway | 45k properties with no bus access |
+Key Win for Locals2.5km veloway45k properties with no bus access

 This isn’t a conspiracy.
 It’s just priorities.
 And the priorities are clear:

-And 50,000 people walked through a tunnel that should have been a train line, waiting for shuttle buses that couldn’t run on time, to celebrate infrastructure that locks in car dependency for another generation.
+The inner-west got a $6.7 billion tunnel and a party.
+Melton got a promise and a bus review.
+50,000 people walked through a tunnel that should have been a train line, waited for shuttle buses that couldn’t run on time, and celebrated infrastructure that locks in car dependency for another generation.

 That’s the story Discovery Day told.